 7. Gustave Courbet

 Gustave Courbet (1819-1877) was the pioneer of the Realism art movement and the leading Realism artist of the 19th century.
-Courbet was another artist who rejected the ideals of what conservative academic critics expected from art and although the critics didn’t really appreciate his artworks, he started gaining recognition pretty fast.
+Courbet was another artist who rejected the ideals of what conservative academic critics expected from art and although the critics didn’t appreciate his artworks, he started gaining recognition pretty fast.

-This was mainly because of the extreme level of realism he integrated into his art, painting only what he could actually observe.
-Although many of his works were accepted at the Paris Salon during the 1840s, his monumental work called “The Artist’s Studio” was rejected for the World Expo of 1855.
-This eventually laid the foundation for the “Salon des Réfusées” after he set up his own pavilion adjacent to the Expo.
+This was mainly because of the extreme level of realism he integrated into his art, painting only what he could observe.
+Although many of his works were accepted at the Paris Salon during the 1840s, his monumental work “The Artist’s Studio” was rejected for the World Expo of 1855.
+This eventually laid the foundation for the “Salon des Réfusées” after he set up his pavilion adjacent to the Expo.

 8. Jean-Honoré Fragonard

 Jean-Honoré Fragonard (1732-1806) was another Rococo artist who managed to capture the hedonism and eroticism at the French court during the final years of the Ancient Régime.
 Many of his most famous works are genre paintings depicting subjects that were popular during this period in history, including love letters and couples kissing and seducing each other.

 His most famous work is called “The Swing” (1767) and is considered to be the ultimate representation of the Rococo art movement.
 He was a student of François Boucher and eventually became just as famous as his master, although it took until the second half of the 19th century before his oeuvre was appreciated as such.